compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/powerpoint.md

 ### Actions within Compositeur Digital UX

 - [X] Annotations.
-- [X] Can be sticked on any document.
 - [X] Navigation to next page or previous page using `<` or `>` buttons.
 - [X] Open a linked document by tapping on interactive area on the slide.
 - [X] Go-to a specific slide using the `Slides` action.